 This project, like all new generating facilities must be capable of providing both lagging and leading power factor of 0.95, measured at the HV terminals of the IC Substation Step Up Transformer, at all production levels up to the full rated load of 50 MW.
-Data provided by the IC indicates that IR#364 may not be able to meet this requirement without additional reactive support.
-Based on the provided rated power factor of the Vestas V100-2.0 MW (0.95), and the provided impedances of the transformers, supplementary reactive support may be needed in the form of capacitor banks at the low voltage terminals of the Interconnection Transformer.
+Data provided by the IC indicates that IR#369 may not be able to meet this requirement without additional reactive support.
+Based on the assumed rated power factor of the Gamesa G97-2.0 MW (0.95) generator, and the provided impedances of the transformers, supplementary reactive support may be needed in the form of capacitor banks at the low voltage terminals of the Interconnection Transformer.
 This will be further investigated in the System Impact Study.
+More information on a potential tap-changer will be required for that analysis.